Med-Gh-TN/Crawlable/README.md

 ## 📖 Overview

-Welcome to **Crowable**!
+Welcome to **Crawlable**!

 If you've ever tried to feed an entire project to an AI model (like ChatGPT, Claude, or Gemini) to ask for a refactor or bug fix, you know the struggle.
 You hit token limits, you accidentally upload `node_modules` or `.git` folders, and the AI loses context.

-**Crowable solves this.** It is an intelligent, high-speed CLI tool that scans your project directory, uses Google's powerful **Gemini AI** to figure out what files are useless noise, and asynchronously extracts only the *core, proprietary source code*.
+**Crawlable solves this.** It is an intelligent, high-speed CLI tool that scans your project directory, uses Google's powerful **Gemini AI** to figure out what files are useless noise, and asynchronously extracts only the *core, proprietary source code*.
 It outputs a beautiful, human-readable (and LLM-readable) text artifact that you can instantly drop into any AI assistant.

-Whether you are a seasoned software architect or a non-technical manager trying to understand a codebase, Crowable does the heavy lifting for you.
+Whether you are a seasoned software architect or a non-technical manager trying to understand a codebase, Crawlable does the heavy lifting for you.

 ---